Last updated August 2022.

 We will keep your personal data for a maximum of seven years after our relationship with you ends in order to comply with legal and regulatory requirements.

 If you have created an account on our Website, and you do not log in for 18 consecutive months, we will delete your personal data.
 We will retain records of that deletion for 90 days.

-If you subscribe to a newsletter, we will keep your data for as long as you are subscribed.
+If you subscribe to a newsletter, we will keep your personal data for as long as you are subscribed.
 If you unsubscribe from a newsletter, we will retain records of that deletion for 30 days.

-We regularly review our data retention obligations to ensure we are not retaining data for longer than we are legally obliged to.
+We regularly review our data retention obligations to ensure that we are not retaining data for longer than we are legally obliged to.

 We may disclose your information in the following cases:

-If we want to sell our business, or our company, we can disclose it to the potential buyer
+If we want to sell our business, or our company, we can disclose it to the potential buyer;

-We can exchange information with others to protect against fraud or credit risks
+We can exchange information with others to protect against fraud or credit risks.

 We may contract with third parties to supply services to you on our behalf.
 These include: